 One of the first things we did when we moved to Pool Cottage was to make a vegetable plot and, in the first couple of years, we grew the standard spuds, carrots, runner beans and onions.
 At the same time we added a small apple orchard with various varieties, and also planted 3 plum trees to complement the damson trees already in situ.
 Soft fruit came the same year and included blackcurrants gooseberries as well as a few corns of rhubarb.

-1997 saw the arrival of our first polytunnel, which grew our initial batch of tomatoes and cucumbers, it also became home to 2 grape vines, which still produce excellent wine-making grapes today.
+1997 saw the arrival of our first polytunnel, which grew our initial batch of tomatoes and cucumbers.
 As the years have passed the range of herbs and vegetables grown has expanded, making us self sufficient for most of the growing season with good use of freezers, the dehydrator and natural storage methods.
-The addition of 2 further polytunnels, as well as a number of raised beds, has also extended the growing season and the volume grown.
+The addition of 2 further polytunnels, allowed us to produce much more than we needed, though we currently have consolidated to 1 large tunnel.

 Jams and relishes

 Jam was always produced by my Welsh Grandmother (Nain) in a huge brass pot and, in her memory, we do just the same.
 At Pool Cottage we use all sorts of fruit from the smallholding.
 Our jams and jellies include: